blacksph3re/rl_windturbine/Readme.md

 * With enough noise it seems to produce quite robust results
 * Sometimes, in the testing, though the policy has converged, it doesn't do sensful things.
 That could be due to it once making the hop up 'randomly' and then forgetting it
 * I think it would be cool to experiment with TD3...

+### **09/18**

+I have spent the last couple days working on getting qblade running, but it's a quite iterative process of me trying something and qblade crashing, then me sending a mail to david and him fixing something.

+Also somehow, DDPG has stopped converging with the very same hparams as before.
+I am back to playing around with it.